 Lights are only on from 6-8 pm so make sure you have a headlamp for bathroom trips & packing in the morning.

 Another tip is to take advantage of the lockers if you have food that is not factory sealed.

 I had to fend off a male Coati in the middle of the night that wanted our PB&J sandwiches!

 Normally, we would have kept the ingredients in jars until we needed it, but the new regulations require you to prepare all meals in advance.

 This meant that the sandwiches were sweating all day in the sun & must have smelled delicious to the scavenger.

 If you aren’t purchasing the hot meals, make sure you discretely eat in the dorm area.

-If you want the best chances to spot wildlife, then you need to live by the adage, “Early to bed, early to rise.”
+The best chances to spot wildlife on Corcovado National Park tours is to live by the adage, “Early to bed, early to rise.”

 We got up at 5 am & set off from Sirena Station just before sunrise.